joalisonpereira/express-route-list/README.md

 If you are using Typescript in project, read [typescript setup](./docs/TSCONFIGURATION.md)

-Export the app (regardless of where you are declaring it)
+Export the app (regardless of where you are declaring it).

 ```js
 //app.js